Smokebox: Blastpipe

 When the locomotive is in motion, exhaust steam passes through the blastpipe, which is located within the smokebox.
 The steam is ejected through the chimney, again drawing the fire.
 The blastpipe is what produces the characteristic "chuff" sound.

-The dimensions of the blastpipe and chimney are critical to the steam generating capacity of the locomotive and its fuel economy, since there is a natural trade-off between a high-velocity steam jet giving a strong draw on the fire, and back-pressure on the exhaust.
+The dimensions of the blastpipe and chimney are critical to the steam-generating capacity of the locomotive and its fuel economy, since there is a natural trade-off between a high-velocity steam jet giving a strong draw on the fire, and back-pressure on the exhaust.
 Small changes to this "front end" design can have a dramatic impact.
 More complex exhaust designs such as Kylchap, Lempor and Giesl, can achieve better results than the simple blastpipe and chimney arrangement.

 Smokebox door

-Ashes and soot which may be present in the smoke are often deposited in the smokebox.
-The front of the smokebox has a door which is opened to remove these deposits at the end of each locomotive's working day.
-The handle(s) must be tightened fully to prevent air leaks, which would reduce the draw on the fire and can also allow any unburnt char at the bottom of the smokebox to catch fire there.
+Ashes and soot that may be present in the smoke are often deposited in the smokebox.
+The front of the smokebox has a door, which is opened to remove these deposits at the end of each locomotive's working day.
+The handle(s) must be tightened fully to prevent air leaks, which would reduce the draw on the fire and could also allow any unburnt char at the bottom of the smokebox to catch fire there.
+A leaking smokebox door is often revealed by a patch of red hot metal when the engine is working or blistered paint and rusted metal when cold.

-Some smokebox doors have a single handle in the form of a wheel; many British-built locomotives,notably GWR and BR Standard types, have a pair of smokebox door handles resembling the hands of a clock; other designs also exist.
-The type with a pair of handles has a horizontal bar across the smokebox inside the door, a hole in which is engaged by a "dart" attached to the inner of the two handles when it is at 12 o'clock or 6 o'clock, the outer handle being used to lock the inner one.
+Some smokebox doors have a single handle in the form of a wheel; many British-built locomotives, notably GWR and BR Standard types, have a pair of smokebox door handles resembling the hands of a clock; other designs also exist.
+The type with a pair of handles has a horizontal bar across the smokebox inside the door, a hole in which is engaged by a "dart" attached to the inner of the two handles when it is at 12 o'clock or 6 o'clock; the outer handle is used to lock the inner one.
 The Midland Railway and LMS notably used separate clamps around the circumference of the door, which allowed their characteristic smokebox number plate to be centrally located on the door.

 On many steamrollers an extension to the body of the smokebox also houses the bearing which supports the front roller.
 Due to limitations of space, these rollers usually have a drop-down flap instead of a circular smokebox door.